Sending email to Hector Levesque

 application.
 Once you are accepted into the Department as a graduate student,

-you are guaranteed funding by the Department regardless of who your supervisor
+you are guaranteed funding by the department regardless of who your supervisor

 is.

-Summer internships, visiting researchers, postdocs
+Internships, visiting researchers, postdocs

 Thanks for the attention!